 Getting babies the milk that they need,

-and their moms back to mother knows best.
+and their moms back to mother knows best

 If you’ve found yourself here looking for help with a feeding issue, you’re in the right place.

 I am an Edmonton lactation consultant, but I also see mothers in Sherwood Park, St. Albert, Sturgeon County, Fort Saskatchewan, Beaumont, Ardrossan, and Spruce Grove.
+Telehealth consultations are also available!

 I help with feeding issues, from prenatal consultations, all the way through weaning- including all of the sticky areas in between: sore and damaged nipples, problems with milk supply, bottle aversions, going back to work, your baby using your nipples as teething rings, the list goes on.
 I’m here to help!
+If you’re spending a significant portion of your day worrying about a feeding issue, it’s time to seek help.

-Sometimes breastfeeding doesn’t look or feel the way you thought it would.
 Women are are made to assume that breastfeeding will “just happen”, and that it’s natural and easy; that there will be no speed bumps along the way.
 When that isn’t the case, mothers can feel disappointed, ashamed, angry, and frustrated.
 That is where an IBCLC can be instrumental to helping you towards being successful with your feeding goals that you want for yourself and for your baby.

 Because when you’re in that place where you feel like you know best for your baby, there is a new level of confidence.
 Other people’s opinions and suggestions aren’t confusing anymore, because they don’t matter- you know what your baby needs, and how you are going to provide it.